Worker Nodes on LCRC#

 cd /lcrc/project/POLARIS/STUDY/polarislib/bin/hpc

 Schedule a job using the pre-prepared shell script for use with LCRC.
-The following example launches a 32 of 128 threads on a node in Crossover with a runtime of 7 days.
+The following example launches a 32 (of 128 threads) on a node in Crossover with a runtime of 7 days.
+The task-type argument is optional but recommended.
+This ensures that the worker only accepts jobs that match the same task-type.
+This can be used to prevent other non-compatible jobs from running on the worker that is launched.

 For details about scheduling a job on LCRC, please visit: Schedule job